ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

 * **LEVEL**: *number* - show and set the level of the light

 Optional you can define the following states:
-* For coloured LEDs (HSB-color-space):
+* For colored LEDs (HSB-color-space):
     * **HUE**: *number* - color of the light from 0-360° (hue format)
     * **SATURATION**: *number* - saturation of the light (from white to pure color)
     * **COLOR_BRIGHTNESS**: *number* - the brightness of the colored LEDs (if you have a LEVEL-State and no white LEDs, this is ignored, because brightness is controled completely by LEVEL)
 * For white LEDs:
     * **CT**: *number* - color-temperature of the light, if it has two shades of white
-    * **WHITE_BRIGHTNESS**: *number* - the brightness of the white LEDs (if you have a LEVEL-State and no coloured LEDs, this is ignored, because brightness is controled completely by LEVEL)
+    * **WHITE_BRIGHTNESS**: *number* - the brightness of the white LEDs (if you have a LEVEL-State and no colored LEDs, this is ignored, because brightness is controled completely by LEVEL)
-* Alternative color-spaces:
+* Alternative colorspaces:
-    * **ALTERNATIVE_COLORSPACE_VALUE**: *string* or *number* (depending on the chosed colorspace) - the value of the alternative colorspace
+    * **ALTERNATIVE_COLORSPACE_VALUE**: *string* or *number* (depending on the chosen colorspace) - the value of the alternative colorspace
-    If your device does not support using HUE, SATURATION and COLOR_BRIGHTNESS (HSB/HSV-color-space) you can use a variety of alternative colorspaces.
+    If your device does not support using HUE, SATURATION and COLOR_BRIGHTNESS (HSB/HSV-colorspace) you can use a variety of alternative colorspaces.
 In the device-options you can chose one of the following colorspaces:
         * **RGB** / **#RGB**: instead of using HUE, SATURATION and COLOR_BRIGHTNESS you can use the RGB-Format (hex), optional with leading '#'
         * **RGBW** / **#RGBW**: instead of using HUE, SATURATION, COLOR_BRIGHTNESS and WHITE_BRIGHTNESS you can use the RGBW-Format (hex), optional with leading '#'
         * **RGBWWCW** / **#RGBWWCW** / **RGBCWWW** / **#RGBCWWW**: instead of HUE, SATURATION, COLOR_BRIGHTNESS, CT and WHITE_BRIGHTNESS you can use the RGBWWCW- or RGBCWWW-Format (hex, WW = warm white, CW = cold white), optional with leading '#'